dhappy/yggdrasil/README.md

 ## Events

 The game is centrally a process for interconnecting a series of events grounded on the cusps between months and transitions of decision-making power.

+## Potential Events

+One option is to run for political office.
+The main epoch for these events would be the innaguration of the next President on 2021/01/20 = 0/♑/0.

 ## Subgames